3-PSCR/3-PSCR.github.io/make.md

 # B. Cast Core Outer Layer

 Now we cast silicone over the wrapped tubes to encase them.
 In C we will cast the insides of the chambers - this has to be done in a separate step.
+The accompanying video section can be found [here](https://www.youtube.com/watch?v=OZO1ZJPx1xQ&t=166s).
 The following is required:

 - 2x Casing Top
 - 2x Casing Bottom